azconf-dev/home/organizers/sponsors-guide.md

 **Important dates for the conference**

-* AzConf is currently accepting talk submissions.
+* Az Conf is currently accepting talk submissions.
 This closes on [date] at 6:00pm
 * Voting for these sessions will be open till the [date]
 * Agenda will be published by the [date]
 * Ticket bookings open at 12:30 pm on [date]